ripta/decks.js/intro-to-docker/SCRIPT.md

 While it may be a matter of preference on which image to use as a base, I prefer smaller, slimmer base images: you can fit more per host and it's more portable.
 I've found Alpine Linux to be a good balance between size and feature.

+One reason for a larger image is if it contains management tools.
+It's up for debate, but some folks have advocated for treating images as full OSes, each with potentially its own ssh daemon, for instance.

-Let's use that for now:
+Let's use the smaller `alpine` image for now:

 ```
 $ docker pull -a alpine